 - They love-bomb you: Love-bombing is when someone uses excessive attention and admiration to gain trust.
 Narcissistic family members may do this in order to win your favor to provide them with praise.
 This praise fills their narcissistic supply, which is their constant need for admiration.

-Below are 10 tips for dealing with a narcissistic family member:
+Here are 11 practical tips for managing a narcissistic family member:

 1. Establish a Safe Space During Heated Moments